 Demonstrate how to use a device such as an inhaler, glucose monitor or blood pressure machine

-A credentialed pharmacist taking notes while conducting a home medicine review
+A credentialed pharmacist taking notes while conducting a home medicines review

 • A health practitioner refers